Evolution of the Development Team

-People who were once part of a successful team will probably recognise that the path to succes is difficult.
+People who were once part of a successful team will probably recognize that the path to success is difficult.
 Many factors influence your team and its dynamics.
 It takes a lot of courage and resilience to walk this path.
-But despite of the effort and energy: once you've been there, you'll never want to go back.
+But despite the effort and energy: once you've been there, you'll never want to go back.

 Some of the characteristics are software specific, but a large number of them could hold for any team that you work in (even if you don't use Scrum).

 The pattern is incremental, where at each step in the evolution the expected benefits of the team grows.
 Each of the stages in the teams development is an upgrade of its predecessor and it contains all characteristics of the previous stages.

 All new teams start as a Group.
 In this early stage people are looking for stability, rest and a sense of belonging to the Group.

 Team members are still discovering each other and their place in the team.
 As a result they have a wait-and-see attitude and do not show their true selves.

 Team members are mostly focussed on themselves and committed to their personal goals.
 Each independent individual in the group has his own standards.
 These individual, personal standards determine if people respect each other.

 Members of the Group typically join the Scrum-events, but they often let the Scrum Master guide them towards a result.